 For example, when Unilever bought out Dollar Shave Club.
 Though they had health and beauty products, they had no share of the subscription category.
 Buying Dollar Shave Club gave them diversified access to new products and markets.

-These types of deal often happen when the acquiring company reviews its overall purpose.
+These types of deals often happen when the acquiring company reviews its overall purpose.

 For example, in the early 2000s, French dairy giant Danone re-aligned itself to focus on health.
 They sold off their (unhealthy) biscuits division.
 And they diversified by buying Numico, the Dutch (healthy) infant formula and medical products business.